tomeshnet/tomesh.net/_posts/2020-01-25-community-infrastructure-learning-group.md

 Looking to build on last meeting by scoping out some projects related to the short term road map.
 Namely the pub setup script, the accompanying docs, and blog/tutorial style walk through.

-These seem interconnected enough that it might be good to scope them out together. open to feedback on this during the week leading up to Saturday.
+These seem interconnected enough that it might be good to scope them out together.
+Open to feedback on this during the week leading up to Saturday.

 All skill levels welcome and wanted.